christianhasan/betterbot/README.md

 # Betterbot

-A modern, event-driven bot framework for Python, designed for simplicity and flexibility.
+A lightweight, event-driven bot framework for Python, designed for simplicity and flexibility.

 ## Install
 Install via pip: